CP-Markiq-1616/Day-Night-Restaurant-Website-Application-Djanjo-/README.md

 **Number 2:**

-You do not have to use a real email address to sign up.
+You do not need to use a real email address to sign up.

 Username can be a name and a number such as "Bob_User789" for example.